oscarpolanco/gatsby-course/modules_text/README.md

 On this module we will be working with `pagination` so instead of bring all the information from `sanity` and just displaying all the data; we will have some number items(not all of then) and can move between the number of different items that we will bring from `sanity`

-### Query and displaying slicemaster data
+### Query and displaying slicemasters data

-Now we will use the `slicemaster` page to add the `pagination`.
+Now we will use the `slicemasters` page to add the `pagination`.
 So bellow is the steps to build the page:

-- First; go to the `slicemaster.js` file on the `pages` directory
+- First; go to the `slicemasters.js` file on the `pages` directory
 - Export `graphql` from `gatsby`
   `import graphql from 'gatsby';`
 - Now bellow the `SlicemastersPage` component; export a constant call `query` that will store the `graphQL` query